-The internal audit function of the Group is carried out by an external professional services firm, Messrs Lim Chong & Co., who reports to the AC.
+The internal audit function was outsourced and carried out by an independent firm, Messrs.
+Lim Chong & Co., to assist the AC in discharging its duties and responsibilities.

-Messrs Lim Chong & Co. provides independent and objective assurance on areas of operations reviewed, and advice on best practices that will improve and add value to the Group.
+Messrs.
+Lim Chong & Co. provides independent and objective assurance on areas of operations reviewed, and advice on best practices that will improve and add value to the Group.
 The internal audit activities are aligned to the strategic plan/objectives of the Company.

-During the financial year, the Internal Auditors had conducted the following audits as per the approved internal audit plan:-
+During the financial year, Internal Auditors had conducted the following audits as per the approved internal audit plan:-